 [New Haven.
-1929]. ,66, leaves, plus two inserted sections of typed notes, eleven leaves containing programs or pamphlets, two leaves containing four photo-postcards, and one large photograph.
+1929]. ,66, leaves of typescript, text on recto only, plus two inserted sections of typed notes, eleven leaves containing programs or pamphlets, two leaves containing four photo-postcards, and one large photograph.
 Original blue cloth.
 Front hinge heavily cracked, cloth fraying, board nearly detached.
 Corners heavily worn.
 Contemporary manuscript corrections to typescript.
 Internally clean.
 Most of the tipped-in pamphlets in very good or better condition.
 Item #WRCAM48183

 A unique and interesting typescript documenting a Yale senior trip to visit various industries.
 The author, A.R.
 Dunning, Class of 1929, writes in the Foreword:

 "In writing my reminiscenes [sic] of the inspection trip, I am afraid that I have not followed a definite enough course of procedure, but have allowed myself to wander about aimlessly, writing what I felt when and how it pleased me....And I am sure that I will better appreciate my own childish viewpoints herein expressed, when, as an old man I look back and find one tangible evidence of my college life, than to discover that the transportation facilities of National Dog Biscuit were insufficient thirty years ago."

 He does, however, thank Professor Seward and the rest of the faculty for organizing the trip and for their excellent choice of the industries visited.